elise1365/recipeSearcher/README.md

-# Recipe Searcher App (currently has no catchy name :/)
+# Recipe Searcher App (no catchy name currently :/)

 Creating a basic flutter app for finding recipes based on ingredients.